Here's me, in a nutshell:

 For so long, I compartmentalized different parts of myself for different audiences.
 As I've acquired additional candles on my birthday cupcakes and crow's feet around my eyes, I've come to realize that being true to myself means always being me.
 To everyone.
 In all that I do.
 Everywhere.
 All the time.

 My passions include bike touring, voluntary simplicity, financial independence, happiness maximization, and sucking the marrow out of life.
 Seeing the world by bicycle and/or sailboat is very appealing to me.
-(I, by the way, am in search of a competent, reliable, and driven partner with similar aspirations.
-Qualified candidates are encouraged to apply within.)

 A friend of mine described me as "down-to-earth/grounded airy-fairy."
 I can't imagine a more apt description.